IBM/template-go-gin/README.md

 The starter kit provides the following features:

+- This Starter Kit has been optimised for deployment into OpenShift using the [IBM Cloud Native Toolkit](https://cloudnativetoolkit.dev/) install this before following instructions
 - Built with [Go](https://golang.org/dl/)
 - REST services using [Gin](https://github.com/gin-gonic/gin)
 - Swagger documentation using [Swagger UI](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/)